gvellut/tppss/README.md

 (https://levelup.gitconnected.com/python-sun-position-for-solar-energy-and-research-7a4ead801777)

+# Development

+The project uses uv for dependency management.

+Install the deps with `uv sync --extra gcs --extra numba --extra cli` (or just `cli` for local access).

 # TODO

 - Example that draws horizon + sun course through the sky or just sunrise / sunset position